buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     A common idiom is to pass ``Property('repository', 'url://default/repo/path')`` as repository.
     This grabs the repository from the source stamp of the build.
-    This can be a security issue, if you allow force builds from the web, or have the :class:`WebStatus` change hooks enabled; as the buildslave will download code from an arbitrary repository.
+    This can be a security issue, if you allow force builds from the web, or have the :class:`WebStatus` change hooks enabled; as the worker will download code from an arbitrary repository.

 ``codebase``
     This specifies which codebase the source step should use to select the right source stamp.